Egghead Jr.: Later appearances

 In 1991, Egghead Jr. appeared in the Tiny Toon Adventures episode "Hog-Wild Hamton."
 He's Hamton J. Pig's neighbor and he doesn't like being disturbed.
 So when a wild party hosted by Plucky Duck takes place at Hamton's house while his parents are away and the guests refuse to keep the noise down, Egghead takes matters into his own hands by launching a missile that destroyed his house.
 Egghead Jr. later hands Ed McMayhem a note telling him that he is studying for a very important exam and requests that he stop his laughing.
 Ed continues to laugh and Egghead Jr. pokes him in the left knee cap causing him pain in the knee.

 Egghead Jr. also makes a cameo in the Pinky and the Brain episode "Star Warners."

-He makes a cameo in Space Jam watching Michael Jordan.
+He makes a cameo in the film Space Jam watching Michael Jordan.

+Egghead Jr. appears in the direct-to-video film Tweety's High-Flying Adventure as part of the team of birds following Tweety's journey around the world.

 Egghead Jr. appears in the Duck Dodgers episode "Corporate Pigfall."

 Egghead Jr. appears in Bah, Humduck!
 A Looney Tunes Christmas.
 He appears as a caroler alongside Henery Hawk, Barnyard Dawg Jr., and Porky Pig's daughter Priscilla.

 Egghead Jr., now renamed "Eggbert", makes frequent appearances in the Looney Tunes series published by DC.

+Egghead Jr. appears in Bugs Bunny Builders.
+Unlike most of his appearances, Egghead Jr. actually speaks.
+He is voiced by child actor Luke Lowe.